 Example E.17 (Sinc function).
 Unfortunately, the sinc function provided by MATLAB is not quite the same as the sinc function as defined in these notes.
-Here, we define a function mysinc that is compatible with the definition herein.
+In Listing E.1, we define a function mysinc that is compatible with the definition herein.
+The command help mysinc will result in MATLAB printing the first block of comments from the above function file.